 - Benson Store Volunteer Coordinator

 - Student Survey Coordinator

-The graduate student coordinator (GSC) is the official liaison between the faculty and the graduate students.
-Any problems or concerns that a student has but cannot directly approach the faculty with can be taken to the GSC.
-Similarly, any problem that the faculty has requiring grad student input tends to come through the GSC.
-The job primarily involves running the grad student elections and overseeing that the responsibilities are being taken care of; maintaining mailing lists and the grad student affairs web page; finding student volunteers to serve on committees at professors' requests; and other odd jobs.
+The job primarily involves running the grad student elections, answering questions about GSC positions, maintaining mailing lists and the grad student affairs web page, and organizing quarterly lunch with the director.
 Large amounts of time are never required, but a small constant amount of maintenance is needed to handle issues as they come up and make sure things happen as they should.

 The Graduate and Professional Student Senate, or GPSS , holds monthly meetings.
 The senators get to participate in interesting discussions about various issues relating to all aspects of graduate students' life here.
 The senators survey graduate students about how the department should spend its yearly allotment and do all the leg and paperwork necessary to procure stuff with the money.
 The degree of involvement aside from this stuff depends on the senators' interest.